Who shall lay any thing to the charge of God’s elect? It is God that justifieth. —Romans 8:33 (KJV)

 “Suspenseful and intriguing, Grounds to Believe starts off running and never slows down.
 [Senft] expertly contrasts a controlling and demoralizing religious cult with the true love and caring of God.”
 4 1/2 stars and a Top Pick, RT Book Reviews magazine

-“[Senft] has written an insightful novel about cults and religion titled Grounds to Believe.
-This book is one I found to be very interesting and the suspense kept me on the edge of my seat.
-I was very impressed with Ms. Bates’ handling of a rather touchy subject.
+“The suspense kept me on the edge of my seat.
+I was very impressed with Senft’s handling of a rather touchy subject.
 While this story is fictional, Grounds to Believe shed some light on the beliefs some cults have.
-I did not see the ending coming and was definitely surprised how this book was concluded.
-I enjoyed reading Grounds to Believe and look forward to reading more of Ms. Bates’ writing.”
-Sherri Myers, Romance Junkies
+I did not see the ending coming and was definitely surprised how this book was concluded.” —Romance Junkies